 Why would you recommend EML as a great place to work?

-EML recognises the hard work from all employees and provides excellent career opportunities.
-EML also embraces the value of flexible working practices which has been significantly beneficial to me since becoming a new dad.
+EML recognises the hard work from all employees and provides excellent career value of flexible working practices which has been significantly beneficial to me since becoming a new dad.

 Engagement